codevogel/svelte-db-portal/tutorial/2-ui/README.md

 - We show and hide the small screen `Bar` navigation using `block lg:hidden`
 - We use the `value` state variable to keep track of the currently selected page, and update it when the user clicks on a navigation item.
 - We use the `currentPageUrl` (which is derived from [the 'page' state](https://svelte.dev/docs/kit/$app-state#page)) to determine the page that is currently being viewed, and highlight the corresponding navigation item by setting the `selected` prop on the `Navigation.Tile` component to true.
 - We directly use the `dashboardPage.icon` as a component in Svelte.
-This is a neat trick - and is possible because we stored the Icon Component directly into the `icon` field in the navigation store (`src/lib/stores/navigation.ts`).
+This is a neat trick - and is possible because we stored the Icon Component directly into the `icon` field in the navigation constants (`src/lib/constants/navigation.ts`).

 ### A custom Card component